MasonM/avsh/README.md

 Run `avsh <command>` to execute a command in the guest machine, or just `avsh` for a login shell.
 If you're in a synced folder, it will change to the corresponding directory on the guest before running the command or starting the shell.
-Otherwise, it changes to `/vagrant`.

-For multi-machine environments, avsh will infer the machine to connect to by matching the current directory with the synced folders in your Vagrantfile.
-If none are found to match, it will use the primary machine if one exists, else it uses the first defined machine.
+For multi-machine environments, avsh will infer the machine to connect to using the synced folders in your Vagrantfile.
+If none are found to match the current directory, it will use the primary machine if one exists, else it falls back to the first defined machine.
 You can use the `avsh -m <machine_name>` to explicitly specify the machine you'd like to connect to.

 ## Why not make this a Vagrant plugin?